SYSTEMS-OPERATOR/SNAKE/docs/MECHANICS.md

 - Hitting your own body results in a game over.
 - Crossing an edge wraps the snake to the adjacent cube face.

+## Sphere Surface

+- When using `SphereAdapter`, the grid wraps seamlessly in both directions.
+- All cells use a single face index `0`.
+- The snake can travel endlessly around the sphere with no edges.

 ## Fruit

 - Fruit spawns in any free cell.